semihcihan/storeconfig/Ideas.md

 - use builtin mw instead of custom

-- improve logging on showAction by gathering
+- improve logging on showAction by gathering improve error logging when thrown

 # Notes for documentation

-- No start date and end date support, will be overridden (TELL THIS TO USER)
+- No start date and end date support when applying, when fetching we only fetch the active ones
 - Worldwide

 # V2